matthysv/.dots/README.md

 # .dots
 These are my public dotfiles.
-They work on arch and arch-based systems.
-They include configs for BSPWM witth xshkd and polybar, as well as xfce.
+With the listed packages, they should work on arch and arch-based systems.
+This repo includes configs for:
+BSPWM with sxhkd, picom and polybar.
+Doom Emacs
+MangoHud
+mpd with mpc and ncmpcpp
+neofetch
+ranger
+rofi
+urxvt
+uxterm and xterm
+xfce terminal
+zsh

 ### With iwd
 ```